swatideshpande2228/Machine-Learning-/README.md

 # Machine Learning

-MachineLearning2 : Multi Class Classification using Logistic Regression code in python (jupyter notebook)
+MachineLearning2 : Implementation of Logistic Regression from scratch in python for Multi Class Classification (jupyter notebook)

 Machine_Learning_assg_2 : Report for above code